Random Terrain

 Poor Color Combinations

-A web site is usually used to communicate with others, but if most people have a hard time reading your text, what's the point of having a web site?
+Web sites are used to communicate with others, but if most people have a hard time reading your text, what's the point of having a web site?
 Some web sites have dark blue or dark purple text on a black background.
 I've even seen blue backgrounds with blue text on top that's only a shade different.
 I don't think these people even look at their own web sites, and if they don't, why should anyone else?

 Busy Backgrounds